 Record books will be returned, upon completion of the Fair, for you to take home and finish accordingly.
-Finished record books are to be turned into the Extension Office by Club Leaders only no later than the designated due date by 4:30 P.M.
+Finished record books are to be turned into the Extension Office by Club Leaders only no later than the 4th Monday in April each year, by 4:30 PM to the Extension Office.
 No exceptions will be tolerated!
 Again, your Leaders may ask to collect record books prior to this date and will notify you by what time and date they will be collecting the finished record books for the club.